pangafu/LeelaMasterWeight/README.md

 release version: https://github.com/alreadydone/lz/releases

+[0308 updated] OZ-serial with komi engine(white) vs zen7(black), can handicap 4 stone and komi 0

 # About OZ-serial
+OZ-serial is awesome in komim mode , in my test , OZ13 with komi engine(white) vs zen7(black), can handicap 4 stone and komi 0

 OZ serial is start from all-zero network, has some special supervisor-training parameter:

 1. Traning color plan:(thanks @alreadydone @Hersmunch)